getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 We're Let's Encrypted!
 ```

 That's it!
 You now have encryption set up for a site!
+You'll need to renew the
+certificates every 90 days, which is worth another post.

 ## Clean up